Zoetis donates animal COVID-19 vaccine candidate to about 70 U.S. zoos

-July 2 (Reuters) - Animal health company Zoetis Inc (ZTS.N) said on Friday it had donated over 11,000 doses of its experimental COVID-19 vaccine to nearly 70 zoos across the United States.
+(Reuters) - Animal health company Zoetis Inc said on Friday it had donated over 11,000 doses of its experimental COVID-19 vaccine to nearly 70 zoos across the United States.

 The vaccine has been authorized for experimental use on a case-by-case basis by the United States Department of Agriculture (USDA) and the respective state veterinarians, the company said.